fishz1/4353woahWEBSITE/README.md

-Type 'npm install' in the terminal before running anything (installs all of the dependencies listed in the package.json file)
+Type 'npm install' in the terminal before running anything (installs all of the dependencies listed in the package.json file) Make sure you have PostgreSQL installed into your computer

-npm install bcrypt

-npm install pg (Make sure u have PostgreSQL install on your PC also)

-npm install express-session

 To run fuelApp app:
 Type 'node fuelApp.js' into the terminal